My story

 ——————————————————————————————————

-The past ten years have been an evolutionary process — painful, confronting, humbling but ultimately beautiful.
+These past years have been an evolutionary process and anything but linear — painful, confronting, humbling but ultimately beautiful.
 I would place emphasis on the word process, because there is never an end-point.
 We are perpetually evolving and unfolding.
-We don’t need to know where the future takes us, as long as we follow our inspiration and stay true to the path.
-This is what I always aim to do with my work.
+I don’t think we need to know where the future takes us and we couldn’t predict if it we tried.
+I believe in emergence and life’s ability to bring networks together: social, ecological, psychological.
+I’m less interested in goal setting and more interested in revealing.
+Somehow it becomes less personality-driven and more driven by something else at play.

 - Adrian